The Neighbors: Income

 conditions and character of a neighborhood.

-The neighbors in the W Bluemound Rd / N Hawley Rd neighborhood in Milwaukee are middle-income, making it a moderate income neighborhood.
+The neighbors in the W Bluemound Rd / N Hawley Rd neighborhood in Milwaukee are lower-middle income, making it a below average income neighborhood.

 of U.S. neighborhoods.